 You definitely need a drive that has high performance.
 Having a slow external hard drive can be irritating and annoying.
-The most important thing is that you lose your valuable time.
+The most important thing is that you don’t lose your valuable time.
 Media content like 4k videos tends to take enormous amounts of space, so you also want a drive that features a capacity of at least 1TB.
 Let’s make it simple – you probably want an external hard drive that’s fast and has a huge capacity.
 Just don’t be surprised that these drives are not the cheapest ones on the market.

 Samsung T5 is one of our all-time favorites.
 It’s one of the leaders in the world of SSD.
 The main features of this drive are super slim form factor, data transfer speeds that can reach 485MB/s for sequential write and 480MB/s sequential read, and USB 3.1 Type-C Gen 2.
-All that combined in a very well made casing with great build quality makes Samsung T5 very desirable device.
+All that combined in a very well made casing with great build quality makes Samsung T5 a very desirable device.
 Featuring capacities of up to 2TB, it’s also very spacious.
 We recommend this external SSD to anyone who is or wants to get serious with video editing.
 Backed up by a 3-year warranty.

 Seagate Backup Plus Ultra Slim is the cheapest drive on this list.
-It only offers capacities up to 2TB and has a mechanical drive inside its super slim casing.
+It only offers capacities up to 2TB and has a mechanical drive inside its super-slim casing.
 So why did we include it in our list?
-Because this drive is super cheap, very portable and offers decent performance.
+Because this drive is super cheap, very portable, and offers decent performance.
 We would recommend it to anyone who just has started video editing or don’t do it frequently.
 Perfect external hard drive for video editing amateurs.

 LaCie Rugged Thunderbolt is available as a 500 GB external SSD or can be much more spacious if it uses the regular mechanical drive.
 It’s fast in both versions.
 However, we would recommend the version with a mechanical drive as it features higher capacities.
 500GB for video editing doesn’t sound too serious.
-You can get this drive with a Thunderbolt and USB 3.0 as well as USB type C. That’s not the only thing this external hard drive offer.
+You can get this drive with a Thunderbolt and USB 3.0 as well as USB type C. That’s not the only thing this external hard drive offers.
 It’s also rugged, meaning it will withstand shocks and drops.

 All of the external hard drives mentioned above are great choices.
 The only question is how much you’re willing to pay for a fast performing external drive?
 If you are a beginner and want something that comes cheap, then consider Seagate Backup Plus Ultra Slim.
-It’s not as fast as all the rest external drives on this list, it features a mechanical disk, not SSD flash memory, and in the result, it’s under 100$.
+It’s not as fast as all the rest external drives on this list, it features a mechanical disk, not SSD flash memory, and as a result, it’s under 100$.
 However, it will still offer decent performance and will work just fine.